-1. Rule 9(1) states the general duty of parties to co-operate with each other in order to resolve their dispute consensually.
+- 1. Rule 9(1) states the general duty of parties to co-operate with each other in order to resolve their dispute consensually.
 This duty has developed into a common European standard over the last two decades (see Rule 5, comments 1 and 2, Rule 51, comment 2), and can be traced to the duty not to mis-use procedure identified by Council of Europe Recommendation R(84)5, principle 2(2-3).
 The duty to seek to resolve disputes, either in whole or in part, consensually during the pre-commencement phase is further articulated in Rule 51.
-In the event that settlement is not possible, the parties are encouraged to, at least, attempt to reduce the issues in dispute prior to adjudication (see Rules 26(3) and 57 and following).

-2. Rule 9(2) describes the professional duty placed on lawyers, which requires them to inform parties about available alternative dispute resolution methods and to assist them in choosing the method most appropriate to their dispute.
-Within the European Union, this can be facilitated for consumer disputes through the application of the ADR Directive as implemented by national legislation, as it requires the mandatory provision of ADR procedures and promotes the creation of ADR providers.116 Consequently, information on ADR is readily available to both parties and lawyers.
-Whether or not pre-commencement ADR is mandatory, and hence a question of the admissibility of proceedings, is a matter for national legislation in European jurisdictions (see Rule 133(f)).117 An increasing number of European jurisdictions have, however, made some form of pre-commencement ADR, usually mediation, mandatory, e.g., Italy.
-Other jurisdictions have promoted its use pre-commencement through the use of cost sanctions where a party has unreasonably refused to engage in ADR, e.g., England (see Rule 241(2)).
+In the event that settlement is not possible, the parties are encouraged to, at least, attempt to reduce the issues in dispute prior to adjudication (see Rules 26(3) and 57 and following). - 2.
+Rule 9(2) describes the professional duty placed on lawyers, which requires them to inform parties about available alternative dispute resolution methods and to assist them in choosing the method most appropriate to their dispute.
+Within the European Union, this can be facilitated for consumer disputes through the application of the ADR Directive as implemented by national legislation, as it requires the mandatory provision of ADR procedures and promotes the creation of ADR providers.9 Consequently, information on ADR is readily available to both parties and lawyers.
+Whether or not pre-commencement ADR is mandatory, and hence a question of the admissibility of proceedings, is a matter for national legislation in European jurisdictions (see Rule 133(f)).10 An increasing number of European jurisdictions have, however, made some form of pre-commencement ADR, usually mediation, mandatory, e.g., Italy.
+Other jurisdictions have promoted its use precommencement through the use of cost sanctions where a party has unreasonably refused to engage in ADR, e.g., England (see Rule 241(2)).
 In other European jurisdictions, which take a more liberal understanding of the position of future parties to litigation, participation in ADR proceedings remains clearly voluntary.
-Whichever approach is taken at a national level, it ought always to be made clear to parties that notwithstanding the degree of compulsion to take part in ADR, except where they have voluntarily agreed to resolve their dispute via arbitration, whether or not they settle their dispute via ADR is entirely a matter of choice.
-Mandatory ADR must not be misunderstood to mean mandatory settlement.118 Costs sanctions should not be conceived as, nor are they intended to operate as, a means to reduce this commitment to voluntariness in reaching settlement.
+Whichever approach is taken at a national level, it ought always to be made clear to parties that notwithstanding the degree of compulsion to take part in ADR, except where they have voluntarily agreed to resolve their dispute via arbitration, whether or not they settle their dispute via ADR is entirely a - 9 See Art.
+5 and following and 13 and following of the ADR Directive. - 10 As recognised within the European Union by Art.
+5(2) of the Mediation Directive.

+matter of choice.
+Mandatory ADR must not be misunderstood to mean mandatory settlement.11 Costs sanctions should not be conceived as, nor are they intended to operate as, a means to reduce this commitment to voluntariness in reaching settlement.
 National courts ought therefore to be careful to avoid considering the use of costs sanctions as a fetter on the right of access to justice.